Joelmarkjoseph/FlowFixer2.o/SUPABASE_SYNC_FIXES.md

 ---

+## New Feature: Manual Sync Button

+Added a **"Sync Status"** button to the messages screen that allows users to manually trigger a Supabase sync to update message statuses.

+### Features
+- **On-demand sync**: Click to immediately fetch latest statuses from Supabase
+- **Visual feedback**: Shows "Syncing...", "✓ Synced (X updated)", or error messages
+- **Smart updates**: Only updates rows that changed status
+- **Error handling**: Gracefully handles missing Supabase or company code
+- **Auto-hide status**: Status message disappears after 3 seconds

+### Location
+The button is located in the messages screen (when viewing messages for a specific iFlow), on the right side of the controls bar.

+### Usage
+1. Navigate to a specific iFlow's messages
+2. Click the **"Sync Status"** button
+3. Wait for sync to complete (shows count of updated rows)
+4. Green rows indicate messages that were resent by other users

+---

 ## Testing Checklist

 - [ ] Resend a message and verify only that message GUID is synced to Supabase